eezejiugo/local-pipeline/README.md

 - namespace: is the kubectl namespace
 - release-name: is the kubectl pod release-name

-To run the script: `sh ./local-deployment.sh`
+To run the script: `sh ./local-deployment.sh` for MacOS or `bash ./local-deployment.sh` for Windows

 ### NB:
-This script can only be used to push maven library to the Google Artifact Registry, and for the deployment of Egress, UAPI and Consent Manager.
-Support for connectors will be added in the future.
+This script can only be used to push maven library to the Google Artifact Registry, and for the deployment of Egress, Connectors, UAPI and Consent Manager.
-You are free to raise suggestions or fork the project and add improvements where you seem fit.